shahzadafridi/Oauth-2.0-Implementation-in-Laravel-Lumen/readme.md

 ## Refresh Token
 There is a minior bug in url.
 To Refresh token, just back to home [Click home](https://shahzadafridi10.000webhostapp.com/home) page then do refersh token operation.

+refrest_token: At time of new token generation then there is two keys one is token and second is refresh token so to refresh token then pass the last time generated token api -> refesh token.
+It will work only one time.

+e-g

+If I pass refresh token of last time generated token api -> refresh token.
+It will give me new token and refersh token so next time we will use these.

 ![Oauth - Refresh Token](https://i.imgur.com/Sh8mEaK.png)

+## Login
+Login is not working at the moment.
+I will updat the code soon.

 # Postman collection of API's